Chiral phases and dynamics of dipoles in triangular optical ladders

 where the momentum distribution $|\alpha_q|^2$ is normalized to $1$.
 The momentum-dependent interactions $\tilde V_q = U + 2\sum_{r>0} V_{r}\cos(qr) $ favor pairs of peaks at $\pm Q$, which minimize $\tilde V_{2Q}$, and hence the 2SF.
 It is clear that the inherent anisotropy of the dipolar interaction may play a crucial role here.
 Indeed, the chiral character may be controlled by the dipole orientation.
 Tilting the dipoles towards the $y$-axis~(increasing $\theta$), reduces the nearest-neighbor~(NN) interaction $V\left(1-\frac{9}{4} \sin^2\theta\right)$, while keeping the next-to-NN interactions fixed at $V$.
 This may drive a 2SF-CSF transition at fixed $V/t$ and $\eta$, by tuning $\theta$, see Fig.~\ref{fig:2}(b).

 Interestingly, whereas large $V/t$, well over $1$, is typically necessary to reveal dipolar effects, such as density waves~\cite{Su2023} or Haldane insulators~\cite{Dallatorre2006}, the critical $V/t$ for observing the dipole-induced CSF-2SF transition may be very small, approaching zero at the vicinity of $\eta=1/4$, as a result of the flat band dispersion at $q=0$ induced by frustration~\cite{Mishra2015}.
 This is particularly interesting for experiments with magnetic atoms~\cite{Baier2016, Su2023}, for which the inter-site interaction is relatively weak, e.g. $V/h\simeq 30$Hz for erbium atoms at an inter-site separation of $266$nm.
 Hence, dipolar effects at $V/t\sim 5$ could be observed only at the expense of severely reducing the hopping rate $t/h$ down to few Hz, which results in problems related to lattice stability and finite temperature.
 Crucially, working at much lower $V/t$, and hence larger $t$, eases the constraints related to finite temperature effects.
 E.g. working with $V/t=0.5$ in erbium gases in standard optical lattices would demand $t/h\simeq 60$Hz, over one order of magnitude more than in Ref.~\cite{Su2023}.
 The mean-field picture of Eq.~\eqref{mean_field} reveals that the CSF and 2SF phases are separated by an energy gap $\Delta_{CSF-2SF} \sim \rho \tilde V_{2Q}$.
 For low filling-factors $\rho\ll 1$, this implies $\Delta_{CSF-2SF}\ll t$, limiting the observation of the dipole-induced CSF-2SF transition to temperatures $T\ll t/k_B$, with $k_B$ the Boltzmann constant.
-Fortunately, at larger $\rho$ the critical temperature may be significantly higher, as illustrated in Fig.~\ref{fig:2}(c) for $\rho=1$, $U/t=1$, $\eta=0.6$, and $\theta=0$, for a system of $L=30$ sites.
+Fortunately, at larger $\rho$ the critical temperature may be significantly higher, as illustrated in Fig.~\ref{fig:2}(c) for $\rho=1$, $U/t=1$, $\eta=0.6$, and $\theta=0$, for a system of $L=30$ sites~\cite{3body}.
 We use imaginary time-evolution of purification matrix product states~\cite{Verstraete2004, Hauschild2018a} to obtain a thermal density matrix which describes the system at a finite $T$.
 The measured $\kappa^2$ indicates that, as discussed above, chirality may be destroyed by both thermal and dipolar effects, but realistically reachable temperatures of $k_B T\sim 0.3 t$~\cite{Mazurenko2017, Xu2025} are enough to reveal the dipole-induced destruction of chirality at $V/t\sim 0.5$.
-Finally, note that the resulting thermally-induced non-chiral phase still presents two well-resolved quasi-momentum peaks even at $k_B T>t$ (see Fig.~\ref{fig:2}(d)).